 This section describes the camera mounting points and mounting equipment for use with a tripod or monopod.
-The camera is equipped three (3) 3/8-16 mounting holes and three (3) 1/4-20 mounting holes on the bottom of the camera.
+The camera is equipped with two (2) 3/8-16 mounting holes and one (1) 1/4-20 mounting hole on the bottom of the camera.
 These mounting points are designed for use with a variety of mounting plates and hardware, to support tripods and other support systems.